scandipwa/docs.scandipwa.com/content/docs/build-and-configuration.md

 comments: false

 # Hero section
-title: How to Work With Theme Build and Configuration
+title: Theme Build and Configuration
-description: This guide is for setting up on Linux machines.
-This guide is meant for <b>local installation only</b>.
+description: In this guide is explained how to <b>Work With Theme Build and Configuration</b>.

 # Micro navigation
 micro_nav: